-CO1 To analyze and interpret the abnormal

-ECG, left and right atrial abnormality

-CO2 To analyze and interpret diseases

-associated with ventricles from the ECG

-CO3 To analyze and interpret fasicular blocks

-CO4 To analyze and interpret left and right

-bundle branch blocks from the ECG

-CO5 To analyze and interpret various changes

-associated with myocardial infarction

-from the ECG
+CO1 To analyze and interpret the abnormal ECG, left and right atrial abnormality CO2 To analyze and interpret diseases associated with ventricles from the ECG CO3 To analyze and interpret fasicular blocks CO4 To analyze and interpret left and right bundle branch blocks from the ECG CO5 To analyze and interpret various changes associated with myocardial infarction from the ECG CO6 To develop an understanding of recent advances in ECG diagnosis for atrial, ventricular and MI abnormalities.

 - 1. Guyton & Hall Text Book of Physiology - 2.
-The ECG Made Easy Book by John R Hampton - 3.
-Textbook of Clinical Electrocardiography S N Chugh - 4.
+The ECG Made Easy Book by John R Hampton - Textbook of Clinical Electrocardiography S N Chugh - 4.
 12-Lead Ecg: The Art of Interpretation by Casimiro Garcia

-- 1. Practical electrocardiography Book by Henry J. L. Marriott - 2.
+- Practical electrocardiography Book by Henry J. L. Marriott - 2.
 Clinical Electrocardiography: A Textbook by Antonio Bay's de Luna - 3.
 ECG TEXTBOOK: Theory and Practical Fundamentals 2017 by OPRET (Author) - 4.
 Ganong Text Book of Physiology

-Unit-1

 8 hour

 Abnormalities of rate and rhythm

-The abnormal electrocardiogram, Left atrial

-abnormality, Right atrial abnormality
+The abnormal electrocardiogram, Left atrial abnormality, Right atrial abnormality

-Unit-2

-8 hours